COVID-19 Information and Resources

 A few notes below:

 DMSE's HR is working remotely.
-Procedural changes and updates are posted on our Resources pages.
+New information on procedural changes and updates for appointments (including visiting scientists, postdocs, UROPs, visiting students, and minors) are posted on our Resources pages.

 Facilities and Access